The Benefits of Telephone and Online Therapy

 Many misunderstandings and misinterpretations that occur in face-to-face therapy may be minimized with telephone and online treatment.

-Online (Email) Therapy:
+Online (E-mail) Therapy:

 Many people find it easier to express their feelings and thoughts by writing and typing out their internal experiences on a computer.
 This is why I refer to email counseling as "Journaling."
 Even in face to face counseling many times the client is given a homework assignment of writing down all of their thoughts and feelings, or of being asked to write a letter to someone who has died, etc. which is a catharsis or cleansing for the client.
 This is because putting things down on paper reinforces what one feels and also helps one to let go of bitter feelings.

 People also discover that by typing out their situation in words, as they go along, the situation becomes clearer for them.
 Putting something in words and writing it down actually puts the situation in a clearer order and helps the client to see the " bigger picture."
-I have had many clients say that just by putting their concerns down on paper was very productive in helping them to come up with the solutions to their problems.
+I have had many clients say that putting their concerns down on paper was very productive in helping them to come up with the solutions to their problems.

 Email therapy offers more ease of comfort and safety for those individuals who have difficulty opening up and talking about themselves in front of another person.
 Some individuals are more honest, more uninhibited, and more expressive in writing than face-to-face or on the telephone.
 As such, email therapy offers a level of personal privacy that extends beyond what telephone therapy and face-to-face treatment can offer.